ssec/polar2grid/py/polar2grid/doc/source/getting_started.rst

 Where ``<list of files>`` includes input calibrated data and geolocation files.
 Each Reader comes with a logical set of default products to be created, but this can be configured.
-If you provide only ``<path to files>`` or if other processing errors occur Polar2Grid will attempt to make as many products as it can.
+If you provide only ``<path to files>`` the path will be searched for the necessary files to make as many products as possible.
+Similarly if processing errors occur Polar2Grid will attempt to continue processing to make as many products as it can.

 For example, executing the following::